 The Board believes we are well served by our current directors who provide the Board with experience, skills and characteristics that the Board has determined meet its requirements with respect to experience, knowledge, integrity, understanding of our business environment, specific skills that are helpful to the Company and the willingness to devote adequate time to Board duties.
-The Board, following the recommendation of our Governance Committee, determined that the seven director nominees, five of whom were elected at our 2021 Annual Meeting of Stockholders and two of whom were appointed by the Board in September 2021, are best-suited to continue to serve our needs, given our Company's current anticipated activities.
-Dr. Dissanaike and Ms. Rodriguez were recommended to the Governance Committee as director nominees by a third-party search firm engaged by the Company.
+The Board, following the recommendation of our Governance Committee, determined that the seven director nominees, four of whom were elected at our 2022 Annual Meeting of Stockholders and three of whom were appointed by the Board in February 2023 pursuant to the Cooperation Agreement, are best-suited to continue to serve our needs, given our Company's current anticipated activities.